Resource road engineering publications and permits

 - Right-of-way access

-Technical personnel who carry out operations on natural resource roads should have knowledge of the various road construction and usage standards that apply in British Columbia.
+Technical personnel who carry out operations on natural resource roads should have knowledge of the various road administration, construction and usage standards that apply in British Columbia.

 Recommended business processes should be followed in the Forest Tenure Administration (FTA) system for: